Ana José Nacho: French edition

-The French edition of this compilation, on a single disc, was released simultaneously with the Spanish one.
-It includes six new songs in Spanish, the French version of three of them, and a collection of songs from previous albums sung in French.
+The French edition of this compilation was released alongside the Spanish one.
+This edition features a single disc with six new songs in Spanish, three new songs in French, and a collection of previously released songs in French.

 The three new songs in French are "Le club des modestes" (The club of the humble ones), "Corps et coeur" (Heart and body) and "Frère Soleil, Soeur Lune" (Brother Sun, Sister Moon).
-"Encore un mort" (Another dead person) was not included due to a last-minute error by the composer, but was recorded and released as a B-side single.
+"Encore un mort" (Another dead person) was not included due to a last-minute mistake, but was recorded and released later on as a B-side single.
 The tracks were recorded in London.